gaogaotiantian/viztracer/README.md

 * Detailed function entry/exit information on timeline, not just summary of time used
 * Super easy to use, no source code change for basic usage, no package dependency
 * Optional function filter to ignore functions you are not interested
-* Customize events to log and track data through time
+* Custom events to log and track data through time
 * Stand alone HTML report with powerful front-end, or chrome-compatible json
 * Works on Linux/MacOS/Windows